ilank-pro/Snake/README.md

 - Yellow obstacles that appear every 3 seconds
 - Score display for both snakes
 - Automatic reset when one or both snakes die
+- Grid display for better visibility

 ## Game Rules

-- Snakes move automatically using AI
+- Snakes move automatically using either simple AI or trained RL model
 - Snakes die if they collide with:
   - Themselves
   - The other snake
   - Obstacles
 - Food appears randomly on the board
 - New obstacles appear every 3 seconds
 - Game resets when one or both snakes die
+- Cumulative scores are maintained between rounds

+## Reinforcement Learning

+The game includes a reinforcement learning agent implemented using PyTorch.
+The agent:
+- Uses a Deep Q-Network (DQN)
+- Takes into account:
+  - Distance to food
+  - Danger in each direction
+  - Current direction
+- Can be trained over multiple episodes
+- Can be saved and loaded for later use